Crocodile Dundee in Los Angeles: Production

 Matthew Berry, Eric Abrams and Paul Hogan had a dispute over the script.

 Unlike the other two films it is shot in 1.85:1 instead of 2.39:1.
 It is also the first film not to involve Rimfire Films.
 Paramount, the distributor of the other two films, distributed the film domestically with Universal Pictures handling a few other territories for the film.
 It is the first film in the series to not involve Hoyts.
 Various independent distributors handled the film in other territories.
 20th Century Fox, the foreign distributor of the first film, distributed the film in Italy.

 Reception

 Box office

 The film grossed $7,759,103 at the box office in Australia.
 The film debuted in 4th place at the US box office behind Bridget Jones's Diary (which was #1 in its second weekend), Spy Kids and Along Came a Spider.
 It grossed $39 million worldwide, below the total gross of the previous two films.
-In a November 2017 interview with comedian Tom Green, he thought that moviegowers under the age of 17 bought tickets to Crocodile Dundee in Los Angeles snuck in to the showing of his film Freddy Got Fingered, and that the box office receipts for that film did not reflect the actual attendance.
+In a November 2017 interview, comedian Tom Green claimed that moviegoers under the age of 17 bought tickets to Crocodile Dundee in Los Angeles snuck in to the showing of his film Freddy Got Fingered, and that the box office receipts for that film did not reflect the actual attendance.